-Tania Aidaroos, former Google executive, returns to lead the Digital Pakistan project
+Tania Aidrus, former Google executive, returns to lead the Digital Pakistan project

-ISLAMABAD – Tania Aidaroos, former CEO of Google search engine, has returned to lead the Digital Pakistan project, nearly four years after she stepped down from the main project due to the dual citizenship issue.
+Tania Aidrus, former CEO of Google search engine, has returned to lead the Digital Pakistan project, nearly four years after she stepped down from the main project due to the dual citizenship issue.

 The technology pioneer, who has helped create many of the best apps and platforms, has once again joined the federal government’s digitization project as the PML-N-led government has taken an important step towards digital transformation by setting up a high-level committee led by Tania.

-Mrs. Aidroos He has been appointed as regulator of Digital Commission of Pakistan, said a notification jointly issued by the Ministry of Information Technology and Communications.
+Mrs. Aidrus He has been appointed as regulator of Digital Commission of Pakistan, said a notification jointly issued by the Ministry of Information Technology and Communications.

 The committee, headed by the Union Minister of State for Information Technology, will compile recommendations on the country’s digital infrastructure, ensuring transparency and efficiency in government operations.